Tebelian Airport

 Tebelian Airport (Bandar Udara Tebelian) is an airport located in the Sungai Tebelian district of the Sintang Regency of West Kalimantan, Indonesia.
 The airport was inaugurated on April 26, 2018.
-The airport replaced the functions Susilo Airport.
+The airport replaced the defunct Susilo Airport.
 The airport is located 14 kilometers from the Sintang city center.
 Besides the Sintang Regency, the airport also serves the Melawi Regency, Sekadau Regency, Sanggau Regency and the Kapuas Hulu Regency.

 History

 There are several small airports within the Sintang, Sekadau, Sanggau, Melawi, and Putussibau regencies, which only serve local flight routes.
 In order to reach distant domestic or international destinations, residents of these areas must travel through the Supadio International Airport, which is located in Pontianak.
 The location of Susilo Airport is in the middle of a residential area that could no longer be developed.
 Tebelian Airport was built as an alternative for the people of these areas to get easier air access.

 The name of the airport is taken from the airport's location which is located in Sungai Tebelian district.
 Thus, the name of the earlier airport, Susilo Airport, which is located in Sintang City, was not given to the newer airport.
 Construction of the airport was started in 2013.
 On August 18, 2015 the first flight test was conducted to try the use of the runway.
 The test flight process which was carried out by Twin Otter aircraft from the airline AviaStar was successful and the plane stopped perfectly in front of the main terminal building.